Updated April 21, 2025

 - Vision changes

-- Tingling or numbness of your feet or hands.
+- Tingling or numbness of your feet or hands

 Complications of diabetes

-High blood sugar levels over time can cause significant damage to our organs through microvascular (small blood vessel) and macrovascular (large blood vessel) changes.
-Macrovascular changes such as heart attacks and strokes are life threatening, with cardiovascular disease being the main cause of death for people with type 2 diabetes.
-Microvascular changes, on the other hand, cause the diseases that we frequently associate with type 2 diabetes, such as damage to your eyes, kidneys, and nerves.
-If left untreated, high blood sugar levels can lead to blindness, kidney failure, and severe neuropathy.
-High blood sugar also suppresses your immune system, which makes it difficult to fight off infection.
-This places you at risk for severe complications from viruses and bacteria.
-It is not uncommon for an individual with type 2 diabetes to get a cut on their foot that is not noticed because of nerve damage, which then becomes infected and leads to serious illness.
+If left untreated, high blood sugar levels can lead to blindness, kidney failure, and nerve damage.
+Additionally, high blood sugar suppresses your immune system, making it harder to fight off infections.
+This suppression also places individuals at risk for severe complications from infections.
+For example, an individual with type 2 diabetes could get a cut on their foot that goes unnoticed because of nerve damage, which then becomes infected and leads to serious illness.
 Lastly, diabetes can take a major toll on a person’s quality of life and mental health, resulting in stress, anxiety and depression.

 Managing type 2 diabetes